Battle of Olustee: Aftermath

 In the South, the battle was seen as a spirit-raising rout.
-One Georgia newspaper referred to Union forces as walking "forty miles over the most barren land of the South, frightening the salamanders and the gophers, and getting a terrible thrashing".
+One Georgia newspaper referred to Union forces as walking "forty miles over the most barren land of the South, frightening the salamanders and the gophers, and getting a terrible thrashing."
+The Confederate Congress even passed a resolution that officially thanked the rebel soldiers.

-Today, the battlefield is commemorated by the Olustee Battlefield Historic State Park, a part of the Florida State Park system.
-This park is located within the Osceola National Forest, on U.S. 90.
-The battlefield is partially protected as state park, and part of the national forest.
-Part of it is privately held land on the south side of U.S. 90.
+Today, the battlefield is commemorated by the Olustee Battlefield Historic State Park, part of the Florida State Park system.
+The park is located within the Osceola National Forest on U.S. Route 90.
+The battlefield is partially protected as state park and part of the national forest.
+Part of it is privately held land on the south side of U.S. Route 90.
 However as of 2022 there is still no monument to the Union dead of this battle.

-Nearby Lake City (in Columbia County) has hosted the yearly Olustee Battle Festival since 1976.

 On Presidents' Day weekend each February (see Citations), an annual historical reenactment is conducted on the site of the battle.
-Thousands of reenactors from across the U.S., and even from overseas, have participated over the years.
+Thousands of reenactors from across the United States and even from overseas have participated over the years.

-Some reenactors begin arriving as early as Thursday to set up.
-Friday is "School Day", as hundreds of students are brought to watch demonstrations and listen to historians discuss various aspects of the war and life in the United States during the 1860s.
-The event is open to the public on Friday, Saturday and Sunday.
-There are numerous sutler tents for Civil War merchandise.
-The battles take place on Saturday and Sunday.
-A selection of modern-day food is available from Friday through Sunday inside the park.

 The reenactment of the Battle of Olustee is co-sponsored by four organizations: the Olustee Battlefield Historic State Park Citizens Support Organization; the Florida Department of Environmental Protection – Recreation and Parks; the USDA Forest Service – Osceola National Forest; and The Blue-Grey Army, Inc.

 Battle lithograph

 The lithograph at the top of the page was printed by the firm of Kurz and Allison in 1894.
 It depicts soldiers of the 8th U.S. Colored Troops advancing against Confederate entrenchments.
-While frequently used in media about the Battle of Olustee, the image is inaccurate and reveals the artist's ignorance about the events.
+While frequently used in the media about the Battle of Olustee, the image is inaccurate and reveals the artist's ignorance about the events.
 During the battle, Confederates operated well in advance of their prepared positions.
-Neither side fought from behind fortifications, as the fighting took place in a pine forest (see map – top of the map is approximately due West), and there were few large cleared area.
+Neither side fought from behind fortifications, as the fighting took place in a pine forest (see map: the top of the map is approximately due west), and there were few large cleared area.
 The dotted red line on the map indicates the location of the Confederate trenches.